CebolaLab/ATAC-seq/README.md

 The `local` parameter is used to 'soft clip' the end of reads to allow the best possible alignment, including any remaining adapter sequences (e.g. 1 or 2bp).
 By using the `--no-mixed` and `--no-discordant` parameters, reads will only be aligned if both reads align successfully as a pair (this avoids the need to later remove reads which are not properly paired, which is a common post-alignment QC step).
 The -I 50 and -X 700 require fragments to be greater than 50bp and less than 700bp.
 The user can adjust these depending on the experiment/sequencing protocol (see the fastp html report for a plot of the estimated insert sizes).
 Here, 50 is specified as the minimum fragment length since fastp removed any DNA reads of <50 in the previous fastp step.

+The variable bt2idx can be set to set to the path where the reference genome and bowtie2 index files are stored.
+Bowtie2 can be used to create the index files (see the [manual](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#indexing-a-reference-genome)).
+For users with access to the Imperial College HPC and Cebola Lab project space, the reference genomes are located at `/rds/general/user/hm1412/projects/cebolalab_liver_regulomes/live/reference-genomes/`.

 ```
+bt2idx=$(/path/to/reference/genome)

 bowtie2 --local --very-sensitive --no-mixed --no-discordant -I 50 -X 700 -x $bt2idx/hg19.masked -1 <sample>_1.paired.fastq.gz -2 <sample>_2.paired.fastq.gz) 2> <sample>.bowtie2 | samtools view -bS - > <sample>_aligned_reads.bam
 ```